-- Montana Department of Labor and Industry requires that a Licensed Addiction Counselor candidate complete substance abuse counseling course work addressing fundamentals of substance abuse counseling. - Council for the Accreditation of Counseling and Related Educational Programs (CACREP) area standards for community counseling programs. - American Counseling Association Code of Ethics requirement that counselors establish counselor education and training programs that make students aware of the ethical responsibilities and standards of the profession.
+- Montana Department of Labor and Industry requirement that Licensed Addiction Counselor candidates complete substance abuse counseling course work addressing fundamentals of substance abuse counseling. - Council for the Accreditation of Counseling and Related Educational Programs (CACREP) area standards for community counseling programs. - American Counseling Association Code of Ethics requirement that counselors establish counselor education and training programs that make students aware of the ethical responsibilities and standards of the profession.